ECheynet/SST_HD/README.md

 ## Summary

-The function getSST reads and store the sea surface temperature (SST)  produced on a daily basis by the JPL OurOcean group [1].
+The function getSST reads and store the sea surface temperature (SST)  produced daily by the JPL OurOcean group [1].
 The dataset is described in more details in Chao et al. [2].
-The SST data are available on a grid of 0.009 degrees, which represent  a horizontal resolution of approximatively  1 km.
+The SST data are available on a grid of 0.009 degree, which represents a horizontal resolution of approximatively  1 km.
 The second example works with the function borders.m and/or bordersm.m [3,4].
-This is the first version of the submissin, some bugs may still be rpesent.
+This is the first version of the submission, some bugs may still be present.
 Credits should go to [1,2] for the dataset.

 ## Content

 The repository contains:
-  - The function getFilesName, which extract the addresse of the netcdf files containing the SST data
+  - The function getFilesName, which extract the address of the netcdf files containing the SST data
   - The function getSST, which read the netcdf files and extract the SST data, time and corresponding coordinates
-  - An example file Documentation.mlx
+  - An example within the Matlab livescript Documentation.mlx

 ## References